leangjia/blender_docs/manual/physics/fluid/type/domain/cache.rst

    Modular
       In this mode the cache is baked step by step.
 The bake operators for this type can be found in the other panels within the domain settings.
-It is possible to cancel and resume bake jobs when using this type.
+It is possible to cancel and resume a bake process when using this type.

    Final
       This mode bakes the cache considering all selected settings at once.
       The bake operator for this type can be found in the cache panel.
-It is not possible to resume a bake job as only the most important data is being written to disk.
+      It is *not* possible to resume a bake process as only the most important data is being written to drive.
       Caches will generally be smaller in size though.

    Replay
       The cache is baked as the simulation is being played in the viewport.
-It is possible to resume bake jobs when using this type.
+      It is possible to resume baking when using this type.

 .. _bpy.types.FluidDomainSettings.cache_frame_start: